 Not every one of our beers has a name when we first brew it.
-We make sure we perfect each recipe before we decide they are worthy of being christened with a name.
+We first need to decide they are worthy of being christened with a name.
 Feel free to have fun thinking up names for our beers and sending us suggestions.
 We’re looking for names that are either science-inspired or have something to do with Dimondale.

 NOTE: We don't always have all of the beverages below on tap.
 Please visit our homepage to see what's currently on tap.

 Our Midwest style IPA is all about the balance between the sweetness of malt, and the bitterness of the hops.
 Brewed with two-row and Munich malts, and Chinook, Cascade, and Centennial hops.

 This New England IPA is hoppy, but not too bitter.
 The beer is cloudy, with a smooth mouthfeel due to the high mineral content and the addition of hops during active fermentation.

 Our second New England IPA is a mash-up of our other two IPAs – combining the hops from Equilibrium and the grain bill and water chemistry of Turbidium.
 More hop resin and bitterness: this one is for the hop lovers!

 Ringer greets you with an aroma of caramel, with the flavor of fresh baked bread and very little hop bitterness.
 If this beer were a person, she would be sweet, and have an easy-going personality.
 This beer's name is a nod to Dimondale's past, when our village was nicknamed the "Horseshoe Capital of the World."

 Pineapple Pale Ale